CompArchFA16/CA16_tools/README.md

 * The folder with Vagrantfile in it (this one) will be shared to the VM at `/vagrant`
 * To poweroff, run `vagrant halt` in this directory.
 * To remove the machine completely and reclaim disk space run `vagrant destroy`
-  * And you'll need to delete ~/.vagrant.d/boxes/CA16
+  * And you'll want to delete ~/.vagrant.d/boxes/CA16 if you're really trying to forget Comp Arch ever existed at the end of the semester.

 # Running and verifying Vivado installation
 * Launch with `bash ./start_vivado.sh` in `/vagrant`
 * Setting up License
   * [Apparently not necessary anymore (p 75)!](http://www.xilinx.com/support/documentation/sw_manuals/xilinx2016_2/ug973-vivado-release-notes-install-license.pdf)
-* Plug the Zybo into the host machine and ensure that it appears when you run `lsusb`
+* Plug the Zybo into the host machine and ensure that it appears when you run `lsusb` in the VM, or open Vivado in the VM and try to connect in hardware manager.

 # Tips
 ## Can't find the ZYBO board.